Curbside Trash & Recycling Services

 The City offers customers the option to downgrade their trash and recycling service choices twice annually during designated enrollment periods in February and October.

-HOW WILL RECYCLING WORK?
+HOW does RECYCLING WORK?

 The City’s curbside recycling service is single-stream recycling, which means all recyclable materials are placed into one bin by customers and transported to a materials sorting facility (MRF) where the recycling is sorted by type of material.